 During spread-spectrum operation using the fractional output divider, FREM should be set to 0, FDEN should be set to 1 and FBP should be set to 0.
-The F1CR1.MODE field must be set to 1 when doing spread-spectrum modulation with the fractional output divider value.
-Spread-spectrum modulation only occurs when the APLL is locked (APLLSR.ALK=1).
+The F1CR1.MODE field (F2CR1.MODE for APLL2) must be set to 1 when doing spread-spectrum modulation with the fractional output divider value.
+Spread-spectrum modulation only occurs when the APLL is locked (APLL1SR.ALK=1).